Ratos de Porão: Initial crossover thrash era

-In 1985, RxDxPx came back, but with a different line up and sound.
-They brought thrash metal to their music, influenced by bands such as Slayer, Exodus, Kreator and hardcore bands around the world that were also transitioning to a more thrash metal sound, like Suicidal Tendencies, D.R.I., English Dogs, Cro-Mags, Agnostic Front and others (including Brazilian bands such as Lobotomia and Armagedom).
-Jão switched over to playing guitar, and an old punk named Spaghetti (who later adopted a thrash metal sound) replaced him on drums.
+In 1985, RxDxPx came back, in the original line-up: Jão, Jabá, Betinho.
+However, after a short time, Gordo returned to the band, who brought proposals to play crossover thrash music, the musicians agreed, but after a short time Betinho left the group and was replaced by Spaghetti.
+Jão switched over to playing guitar.
 Subsequently, they released the Descanse Em Paz album on Baratos Afins in 1986.

 With their new sound, they began to associate more with heavy metal bands, becoming friends with longtime RxDxPx fans Sepultura and other bands of the Brazilian 1980s metal scene, including Korzus and Anthares.
 Their next studio release with Baratos Afins Records, 1987's Cada Dia Mais Sujo e Agressivo, was also released in an English-language version (Dirty and Aggressive) (the band feared that their English was so grammatically inaccurate that many of their native English speaking fans might ridicule their translated lyrics).
 This release continued the band's D-beat drum tempos.

 In 1989, they signed to Roadrunner Records at the urging of Igor Cavalera of Sepultura, who played one of the band's tapes for the label's executives.
 RxDxPx then went to Germany to record their next studio LP, Brasil.
 With Harris Johns of Voivod and Tankard producing, the band's production quality improved substantially in contrast to their previous releases; the instrumentation was noticeably more technical.

-In 1990, they returned to Germany to record their last album with the 'classic' line-up of João Gordo, Jão, Jabá and Spaghetti.
+In 1990, they returned to Germany to record their last album with the "classic" line-up of João Gordo, Jão, Jabá and Spaghetti.
 With Harris Johns acting again as producer, their next album titled Anarkophobia was met with criticism by some fans for being the band's most metallic release to date, having considerably more complex and lengthy song compositions and more technical musicianship.
 Nevertheless, Anarkophobia increased their profile within the worldwide metal scene of the early 1990s.